earthlab/firedpy/README.md

 #### 1.2 Copy firedpy outputs to your local machine

-    After creating a new fire product, it might be useful to get it out of the docker container use it.
+After creating a new fire product, it might be useful to get it out of the docker container in order to use it.

   - First, exit the docker container by typing